bokeh/bokeh/sphinx/source/docs/dev_guide/creating_issues.rst

 As a first step, you should always check
 `Bokeh's GitHub issue tracker <issue tracker_>`_ and the `Bokeh Discourse`_ for similar or identical issues.
+There are lots of issues, and it's possible to miss duplicates even after searching.
+If a team member closes your issue as a duplicate, you can always add your input and thoughts to the linked issue.

 It is also possible that the issue you want to report has already been resolved in a newer version of Bokeh.
 Update Bokeh to the most recent stable version